digitalservicebund/digitalcheck-apps/doc/adr/0003-use-typescript.md

 ## Context

-We need to decide on whether to use TypeScript or pure JavaScript for developing the web application.
+We need to decide on whether to use TypeScript or pure JavaScript for developing the web applications.

 TypeScript is a superset of JavaScript that adds static type definitions.
 It is widely used in the industry and has been adopted by many companies, including DigitalService, for frontend development.